Set up an OpenEnergyMonitor system

 Battery powered temperature (internal / external) and humidity (internal) monitoring node

 c) emonGLCD - wireless LCD display

-Now that the sensor node data values are registered in the inputs list of emoncms the next step is to setup input processing on those inputs.
-Using input processing we can manipulate the input data before storing it in the emoncms database.
+Now that the sensor node data values are registered in the emoncms inputs list, the next step is to set up processing on those inputs.
+Input processing enables you to manipulate your input data before storing it in the emoncms database.

-Check: The LED green on the RFM12Pi should be flashing (dimly) each time an RF packet is received.
+Check: The RFM69Pi LED should flash each time an RF packet is received.